 All customers and trainers are required to wear masks.
 A relatively low number of viral particles are needed to establish an infection.
-Some doctors like Willem van Schaik a professor of microbiology at the University of Birmingham believes it's as low as 1,000 to 1,500.
+Some doctors like Willem van Schaik a professor of microbiology at the University of Birmingham believe it's as low as 1,000 to 1,500.
 (1)

 The math is simple.
 A successful infection happens when you have repeated exposure to the virus over time.
 Your job is to reduce the amount of the virus you're exposed to by requiring everyone to wear masks and stay far enough apart so the virus can't reach you (social distancing).

 Customers without masks have the potential to spread far more viral particles into the air during a 30 minute to 1-hour session, than someone passing you on the street.
 Going without masks would put the trainers at risk.

 Remember, the masks people wear in public aren't that effective at stopping you from GETTING the virus.
 Their primary function is to prevent someone who is infected, but doesn't know it, from GIVING the virus.
 YOUR mask helps protect ME and MY mask helps protect YOU.
 Going out in public without a mask doesn't put you at risk, it threatens the people around you and is an incredibly selfish thing to do.

 This article is also quite informative: Do Masks Make You Breath too Much Carbon Dioxide?
 (Spoiler alert, they don't.)